realpython/python-guide/docs/starting/which-python.rst

 - If you're learning Python for the first time, familiarizing yourself with Python 2.7 will be very useful, but not more useful than learning Python 3.
 - Learn both.
 They are both "Python".
-- Software that is already built often depends on Python 2.7.
-- If you are writing a new open source Python library, it's best to write it for both Python 2 and 3 simultaneously.
-Only supporting Python 3 for a new library you want to be widely adopted is a political statement and will alienate many of your users.
-This is not a problem — slowly, over the next three years, this will become less the case.

 *********